snicker02/Catoptron3D/README.md

 `import .flame` reads a JWildfire / Apophysis flame and turns it into geometry — the **linear subset only**, which is a hard boundary rather than a limitation of effort.

+**What counts as linear.** The whole affine variation family is accepted — `linear`, `linear3D`, `linearT3D` — and a variation's AMOUNT is free rather than having to be 1.0, because the amount simply scales the affine result.
+Amounts within the family add. `post` / `yzPostCoefs` / `zxPostCoefs` are composed rather than ignored, since silently dropping a post transform would import geometry that is wrong without saying so.

+`linear` only carries z when the flame sets `preserve_z`; `linear3D` always does.
+A 2D-only xform would collapse z into a singular, uninvertible map, so z is passed through instead and the import warns that the attractor is planar.

-**Why linear only.** A flame renders by CHAOS GAME: push a point forward through randomly chosen maps and accumulate a histogram.
+**Why affine only.** A flame renders by CHAOS GAME: push a point forward through randomly chosen maps and accumulate a histogram.
 A distance estimator cannot do that at all.
 What it can do is run a contractive affine IFS BACKWARDS — the attractor satisfies A = union of f_i(A), so a point near A lies in some f_i(A) and f_i inverse carries it back.
 That works for affine maps and only